zaiisao/Documentation/en/faqs/audio_low.md

 * Check whether the issue is caused by the device.
 You can change your playback device or try other VoIP services on the same device.
 * Check whether the user opens another app during the call, which may change the audio settings or routing.
 * Call the following methods to adjust the volume: `enableAudioVolumeIndication`, `adjustRecordingSignalVolume`, `adjustPlaybackSignalVolume`, and `adjustAudioMixingVolume`.
 * Check the `onAudioRouteChanged` callback to see whether the audio route is set to the headset or speaker.
-If the audio route is set to the headset, call the `setDefaultRouteToSpeakerphone` method and switch the audio route to the speaker.
+If the audio route is set to the headset, call the `setDefaultAudioRouteToSpeakerphone` method and switch the audio route to the speaker.

 ## Step 2: Contact Agora Customer Support